tmacgbay/Graylog-AD-beats/README.md

 5) OF NOTE:  I created a separate INDEX for the winShortLife stream so I could toss the junk out early.
 It is a catch all for information and the idea is to pull out things you are interested and let the rest fade away at a more reasonable time.
 I also didn't make it TOO short in case there was a larger isssue I needed to track down.

 6) To track things properly you need to set AD policy on for at least all DCs - pereferably all servers... and if you are frought on security, all workstations as well.
 You can download the Advanced-Audit-Policy-Configuration.csv I thrown together for a base setting for having usditing logs in your "Default Domain Controlers Policy" or in your all servers policy...
 It's a basic framework - adjust as needed.
-To import, edit the policy of your choice and ComputerConfiguration->WindowsSettings->SecuritySettings->AdvancedAuditPolicyConfiguration and right click on Audit Policies
+To import, edit the policy of your choice and ComputerConfiguration->WindowsSettings->SecuritySettings->AdvancedAuditPolicyConfiguration and right click on Audit Policies.
+For more visual details you can look at [https://www.lepide.com/how-to/track-changes-in-active-directory.html]  If you want to read more on Audit Policy: [https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/audit-policy-recommendations] and [https://www.ultimatewindowssecurity.com/securitylog/book/page.aspx?spid=chapter1]